 I invite you to first ponder the values listed in each statement and then reply to the different topics including your values and feelings about each.
 Then, once you’re clear, you may enjoy having someone else review them and also reply.

 Next, you can compare your notations with other people and notice the similarities and differences.
 In building healthy relationships, all beliefs and values don’t have to be the same to harmonize.
 However, I hope this exercise helps you to take another step closer to determining what beliefs and values are for you “non-negotiable”.

 You already have *many* non-negotiable values, and here’s a powerful “Yes or No” question to demonstrate:

 “Would you be willing to live with someone who enjoys abusing children, feels no remorse, and plans to continue?”

-You have just taken another step towards self awareness so that your may build healthy relationships upon compatible values.
-This helps to ensure that your love relationship is long lasting, rewarding, and radiats love and support for one another.
+You have just taken another step towards self-awareness so that you may build healthy relationships upon compatible values.
+This helps to ensure that your love relationship is long-lasting, rewarding, and radiates love and support for one another.